JeremiahKaren/35percent.github.io/_posts/2017-09-12-nsp-spot-the-difference.md

 ---
 layout: post
 published: false
-title: Southwark substitutes red lines for red carpet
+title: Southwark substitutes red lines with the red carpet
 subtitle: Subject to viability loophole inserted into borough's new planning policy
 ---